SIGAAMDAD/the-nomad/README.md

 - Bladed Weapons
 - Counter parries

 ## Requirements
 ### Minimum
 Note that this engine is NOT multithreaded, it will be in the future however when I do a full-scale rewrite

+Also note that the minimum spec produced a result of roughly 80-120 fps.
+But that is only the minimum, on a 3060 it got roughly 800-900 fps.

 __CPU__ | __GPU__ | __RAM__ | __OS__
 --------|---------|---------|-------